floledermann/stimsrv/README.md

 ### Support for old & simple web browsers

 By default, stimsrv relies on clients having an up-to-date web browser for full interactivity and accurate rendering.
-However, devices with older or simple web browsers (like older smartphones or e-book readers) can be used for stimulus display in experiments by rendering on the server and delivering the graphics to the client as an image.
+However, devices with older or simple web browsers (like older smartphones or e-book readers) can be used for stimulus display by rendering on the server and delivering the graphics to the client as an image.

 See [stimsrv-client-puppeteer](https://github.com/floledermann/stimsrv-client-puppeteer) for more details on how to enable and configure server-side rendering.